suraj-only-git/mslearn-ai-fundamentals/Instructions/Labs/11-ai-search.md

-# Module 11: Explore an Azure Cognitive Search index (UI)
+# Module 11: Explore an Azure AI Search index (UI)

 ## Lab overview

 Let's imagine you work for Fourth Coffee, a national coffee chain.
-You're asked to help build a knowledge mining solution that makes it easy to search for insights about customer experiences.
-You decide to build an Azure Cognitive Search index using data extracted from customer reviews.
+You're asked to help build a knowledge-mining solution that makes it easy to search for insights about customer experiences.
+You decide to build an Azure AI Search index using data extracted from customer reviews.

-In this lab you will:
+In this lab, you will:

 - Create Azure resources
 - Extract data from a data source